apipot/www/README.md

 ## Node + Express + LetsEncrypt : Generate a free SSL certificate and run an HTTPS server in 5 minutes or less
 https://itnext.io/node-express-letsencrypt-generate-a-free-ssl-certificate-and-run-an-https-server-in-5-minutes-a730fbe528ca

+# you can create one certificate with a lot of domain names.
+But *.*.xyz isn’t possible.
+That’s not a Letsencrypt limit.
+That’s a general DNS limit.
+A * is only allowed as first label.

+Stworzyć listę subdomen i dodawać je do tworzenia certyfikatów